Meet the Pilots

 Hamish has gained extensive aviation experience as a chief flying instructor in Perth, as well as in multi engine operations of medium helicopters in the oil and gas industry along with a stint at the industry regulator CASA as an FOI.
 Most recently, Hamish acted as a senior base pilot patrolling metropolitan and south west beaches for Surf Life Saving WA.
 Hamish holds commercial licenses in both fixed wing and helicopters and has close to 4,000 hours in a variety of light and medium helicopters alone.
 Hamish’s wealth of aviation knowledge is an invaluable asset to KAS Helicopters for both internal and external operations.

-Roger has a career that spans just on 30 years in Helicopters, he has worked in the Snowy Mountains, Queensland as well as Melbourne as media pilot for channel 7 and most recently back in the Kimberley where he cut his teeth mustering many years ago.
+Roger has an aviation career that spans over 30 years and 15,000 hours.
+He holds commercial licences for both rotary and fixed wing and is a skilled, immensely experienced pilot, particularly when it comes to working in remote areas.
+Roger is endorsed on many different types of helicopters, and has worked in the Kimberley, Snowy Mountains and Queensland as well as Melbourne as a media pilot for Channel 7 amongst others.
+The call of the Kimberley lured Roger back in 2016, having previously worked here for years in the mustering industry in the 1990s.
 Roger brings a wealth of knowledge to the company with his extensive experience in multiple helicopter types along with many and varied work experiences.